T

 • Arrive early for the best wildlife viewing opportunities.

-• Consider hiring a park guide for deeper insights.
+• Consider hiring a park ranger for guided walks in designated areas.

 2. Midday